FarhanSiam042/FarhanSiam042/README.md

 </h3>

 <p align="center">
-Building AI-powered products, scalable web applications, and transforming ideas into impactful software.
+I build AI-powered applications, scalable backend systems, and modern web platforms that solve real-world problems.
 </p>

 ---

 # 🚀 About Me

-- 🎓 B.Sc. in Software Engineering at **Islamic University of Technology (IUT)**
+- 🎓 **B.Sc. in Software Engineering** at the Islamic University of Technology (IUT)
-- 💻 Passionate about **Artificial Intelligence, LLMs, SaaS, and Full-Stack Development**
+- 🤖 Passionate about **Artificial Intelligence, LLMs, Full-Stack Development, and SaaS**
-- 🌱 Currently exploring **Agentic AI, LangChain, RAG, AWS, and System Design**
-- ⚡ Love building products that solve real-world problems
+- 💡 Interested in building products that combine great user experience with scalable engineering

 ---